Sky Orientation through a Telescope

 45° Erecting Prism

 Star diagonals work by adding a mirror angled at 45° into the light path.
-This bounces the light through 90° from the direction it entered the telescope which has the effect of orientating the image so they are the right way up, but back to front.
+This bounces the light through 90° from the direction it entered the telescope, which has the effect of orientating the image so that it is the right way up but back to the front.

 Erecting Eyepieces